Introduction to graph theory and basic algorithms: Spectral properties

-Since both of these two graphs on the four vertices $u,v,w',w''$, have the second largest eigenvalue larger than 0, we have $\lambda_{n-1}(A)>0$ by interlacing.
+The characteristic polynomial for this matrix is $\mu^4-4\mu^2-2\mu+1 = (\mu+1) (\mu^3-\mu^2-3\mu+1)$, thus the second largest eigenvalue $\mu_3$ of the adjacency matrix satisfies $\mu_3\approx 0.3111$\footnote{It can be calculated using online program, e.g. \url{https://eigenvalues-calculator.bchrt.com/}}.
+Since both of these two graphs on the four vertices $u,v,w',w''$ have the second largest eigenvalue larger than 0, and either $B_1$ or $B_2$ is a principle submatrix of $A$, we have by interlacing (Theorem \ref{thm:Cauchy-Interlacing}).
 Thus, $\lambda_2(\Delta)<1$ which contradicts with the assumption.
 Hence, $G$ is a complete multipartite graph.